 By Andrew Westcott

 Wistman's Wood is one of only three of these small, isolated ancient woodland areas on Dartmoor and is located on one side of a valley at a height of about 1,300 feet above sea level.
 It has historically been described as consisting of three distinct regions or groves of oak trees, amounting to a total area of around eight acres.
 Nowadays the regions are less distinct and the wood may be taken as one wood.
 There is some disagreement as to how this woodland came about, and many suspect that it may be a remnant of the original ancient woodland which once covered the moor.
-It is true that many of the trees here are very old, but most are badly stunted due possibly to a combination of the altitude and the poor soil, and tend to be rather small for their age.
+It is true that many of the trees here are very old, but all are badly stunted due to a combination of the high altitude and the poor rocky ground in which they grow, and therefore their relatively small size belies their age.

 Certainly, one of the main reasons Wistman's Wood has survived to the present day despite heavy grazing in the area by sheep is that it is sited in an area of clitter, this being the local name given to the remains of eroded tors which have tumbled down the hillside.
 This clitter takes the form of many large granite boulders almost entirely covering the ground within Wistman's Wood which have effectively prevented grazing animals from entering the area, who would have otherwise gradually destroyed the young trees and prevented the regeneration of the woodland.